-Adding asbestos to the components made them more durable and resistant to heat and fire.
-Unfortunately, it also made them deadly.
+Adding asbestos fibers to the components made them more durable and resistant to heat and fire.
+Unfortunately, it also made them dangerous.
 Anyone who worked with Burnham Commercial’s boilers until the 1980s could be at risk of developing an asbestos-related disease such as mesothelioma.

 Asbestos-related personal injury claims have been filed by individuals that were exposed to asbestos from Burnham Holdings products, more specifically, products from its Burnham Commercial facilities.

-Burnham Commercial has been asked to pay millions of dollars in asbestos claims.
-Because of the long latency period of asbestos-related conditions — 20 to 50 years — the company should expect more lawsuits in the future as more asbestos-related conditions are diagnosed and tried in the court of law.
+Burnham has been asked to pay millions of dollars in asbestos claims.
+Because of the long latency period of asbestos-related conditions, between 20 to 60 years, the company expects more lawsuits in the future.

-According to Burnham Holdings’ 2016 financial results, charges for uninsured litigation were $30,000 and expenses for legal counsel, consultants and other costs to defend asbestos claims for the year was $105,000.
+According to Burnham Holdings’ 2020 financial report, charges for uninsured litigation were $383,000 and expenses for legal counsel, consultants and other costs to defend claims (including asbestos claims) was $104,000.

-In the 2016 annual report, the company said it believes the vast majority of future asbestos claims should be resolved with within existing insurance limits and reserves — whether it be through trial verdicts or out-of-court settlements.
+The company says it believes the vast majority of future asbestos claims should be resolved within existing insurance limits and reserves — whether it be through trial verdicts or out-of-court settlements.

 In July 2013, a New York jury awarded $190 million in an asbestos-related lawsuit involving Burnham Commercial.
-Five plaintiffs were exposed to asbestos while working in the plumbing, steamfitting and construction industries and as a result, developed mesothelioma.
+Five plaintiffs were exposed to asbestos while working in the plumbing, steamfitting and construction industries and developed mesothelioma as a result of their exposure.

 One plaintiff handled and demolished boilers with asbestos-containing components throughout his career.
-Another plaintiff, a steamfitter, handled boilers laden with asbestos-containing products.
+Another plaintiff, a steamfitter, handled boilers containing asbestos.

 A third plaintiff, a pipefitter, worked at New York’s Brooklyn Navy Yard from 1951 and 1966 and was exposed while handling pipes of distillers that processed saltwater.
 The other two plaintiffs were plumbers who handled boilers and pipes covered in asbestos.

-Burnham Commercial’s monetary obligations for the five lawsuits totaled $42.2 million, or 21.2 percent of the total damages awarded.
+Burnham Commercial’s monetary obligations for the five lawsuits totaled $42.2 million, or 21.2% of the total damages awarded.
 However, the company filed post-trial motions and appeals seeking to reduce or overturn the verdicts.

 On February 9, 2015, New York Supreme Court Judge Joan Madden ruled that all five damage awards “deviate from reasonable compensation,” and significantly reduced Burnham Commercial’s liability to less than $7 million.

-A separate lawsuit, filed in 2014, brought a $6 million verdict against the company, but that too was later reduced by an appeals court to less than $2 million.
+In 2014, a separate lawsuit returned a $6 million verdict against the company, but that too was later reduced by an appeals court to less than $2 million.
 The plaintiff in that case, Charles Hillyer, allegedly developed mesothelioma from asbestos exposure while working as a steamfitter from 1960 to 1983.

-Hillyer testified he had been exposed from insulation ripped off boilers, including those made by Burnham Commercial.
+Hillyer testified he had been exposed to asbestos insulation on boilers, including those made by Burnham Commercial.
 He was diagnosed with mesothelioma in March 2013 and died in September 2014.
 Hillyer’s family took over the lawsuit after his death.